Tazmondo/SpaceCadets-Week1/README.md

 # What does it do

-Running the program opens up the information page for the given person.
+Running the peekinfo opens up the information page for the given person.
+Running fetchinfo will download the page instead, find their name, and print it.

 Most students do not have pages, so it will only work for members of staff.